Acupuncture Effects: what to expect after your treatment.

 Quick changes…

 Sometimes people have dramatic and lasting improvement with very few treatments.
-In this case the treatment plan is adjusted down.
+In this case, the treatment plan is adjusted to less frequent visits.
 A quick change has more to do with what’s happening with the patient and is not usually a result of a masterful treatment.
-Most things require a course of treatments.
+Acute (recent) injuries/disorders will respond faster than chronic (long term) conditions.

 Any change is a good change…

-In about 5-10% of cases the issue being treated acts up for 24 hours following the session, followed by great relief.
+In about 5-10% of cases, the issue being treated acts up for 24 hours following the session, followed by great relief.
 This is a good sign.
 A general rule of thumb is any change is a good change.
-Please keep us informed with what you experience after treatment.
+Please keep us informed about what you experience after treatment.

 Slow changes…